Don't be bound by anything. That philosophy will save you. - Yogananda (2002:26)

 There is only one guru . . . if you turn away from the emissary of God, He silently asks: 'What is wrong with you . . .?
 Now you shall have to wait long, and prove yourself, before I shall respond again.'
 He who cannot learn through the wisdom and love of his God-ordained guru will not find God in this life.
 Several incarnations at least must pass before he will have another such opportunity. - Paramahansa Yogananda, Spring 1974 SRF magazine, p 6.
 From a talk at Mother Centre, 8/17/39.

-Such claw teachings are out of step with ideal gospel teachings of "giving freely", for example.
-What to about a sect's contract fraud?
-(Cf. Matthew 10:9) In wise and classy Hinduism one has the freedom to change gurus.
+Such dictatorial teachings are out of step with ideal gospel teachings of "giving freely", for example.
+What to do about a sect's contract fraud?
+(Cf. Matthew 10:9) In Hinduism one has the freedom to change gurus.

-Now, if SRF does not inform about Yogananda's suspect lives-binding in advance of any kriya initiation, but on the surface of things appear to be normal - or quite normal - or at least normal-looking -, consider how mismanaged or swindled you are.
-Contract fraud should not be called "as the gospel's Jesus wanted it" by swearing.
+Now, if SRF does not inform about Yogananda's suspect lives-binding in advance of any kriya initiation, but on the surface of things appear to be normal - or quite normal - or at least normal-looking -, consider how swindled you may end up by Yogananda's church of late March 1935.
+Its kriya pledge goes against many ◦Human Rights.

-And basically, to be oath-bound by your tongue (an oath) or placed in the role of of a serf or spirit-slave is not good.
+Basically, to be oath-bound by your tongue (an oath) or placed in the role of of a serf or spirit-slave is not fine.

-The SRF guru Babaji, is claimed by Yogananda to be in constant communion with the gospel's no-oath Jesus - but Babaji has seemingly allowed that Yogananda and SRF extract bad oaths from followers all the same.
-Let us say there is something wrong somewhere where they worship six said guru through portraits and paintings, and words like "Fraud!" escape the lips.
+The SRF guru Babaji, is claimed by Yogananda to be in constant communion with the gospel's no-oath Jesus - but Babaji has seemingly allowed that Yogananda and SRF extract by oath severe violations of Human Rights from followers all the same.

 A broader view might help

-And take in a wider view if you can: Yogananda said he had been a vicious, murderous desert marauder, and enlightened as Arjuna in the Bhagavad Gita.
-What if he becomes another William the Conqueror type the next time around, or a vicious, maiming tyrant over spirit-serfs or slaves - Such prospects may spell "discarded" too.
-So there could be very good reasons not to promise what you cannot fathom too.
+And take in a wider view if you can: Yogananda said he had been a vicious, murderous desert marauder.
+There could be very good reasons not to promise what you cannot fathom.
 (Dasgupta 2006:112)

 The forgotten thing: the ego in good people is good